Brandon R. Reish, Esq.

 Monroe County , PA Expungements

-Expungement of cases that did not go through the ARD Program are processed differently than ARD Expungements.
-Sometimes cases are dismissed in their entirety; in other cases, a plea of guilty to a summary offense may have been entered.
-Even where a guilty plea was entered, if there is a time of arrest free behavior, expungement may be requested.
+Expungement of criminal cases which did not go through the ARD Program are handled in a different way than ARD Expungements.
+Sometimes cases are dismissed.
+In other cases, a plea of guilty to a summary offense may have been entered.
+Even where a guilty plea was entered, if there is a time of arrest free behavior, expungement may be requested for summary violations.

-For certain guilty pleas in misdemeanor offenses, the convictions can be sealed under the limited access law so that employers and certain other individuals will not be able to view the records, even though they are not technically expunged.
+For guilty pleas to certain misdemeanor offenses, the convictions can be sealed under Pennsylvania’s limited access law so that employers and certain other individuals will not be able to view the records, even though they are not technically expunged.
 This is a benefit to people who may have entered a plea to misdemeanor offense, but then otherwise lead a law abiding life.

-For those people who are not eligible for expungement or restrictive access, there is still a pardon process that can be applied for and if granted, an expungement can follow.
+For those people who are not eligible for expungement or limited access, there is still a pardon process that can be applied for and if granted, the record can be expunged.